-The Internal Revenue Service has determined and informed the Company by a letter dated July 22, 2003, that the Plan and related trust are designed in accordance with applicable sections of the IRC.
-Although the Plan has been amended since receiving the determination letter, the Plan administrator and the Plan's tax counsel believe that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
+The Internal Revenue Service has determined and informed the Company by a letter dated February 7, 2011, that the Plan and related trust are designed in accordance with applicable sections of the IRC.
+There have been no amendments to the Plan since the determination date.